jwindberg/amazon-sqs-java-messaging-lib/README.md

 * Give us feedback [here](https://github.com/awslabs/amazon-sqs-java-messaging-lib/issues).
 * If you'd like to contribute a new feature or bug fix, we'd love to see Github pull requests from you.

+Modified so that incoming messages don't throw exceptions if they contain message attributes that do not conform to aws labs ideals.

 # amazon-sqs-java-messaging-lib